A Criterion for Decoding on the BSC: Introduction

 \subsection{Related work}

-It has been shown that LDPC codes achieve capacity over Binary Memoryless Symmetric Channels (BMS) \cite{luby1997ldpc2,kudekar2013ldpc}, which includes both the BSC and the BEC.
+It has been shown that LDPC codes achieve capacity over Binary Memoryless Symmetric Channels (BMS) \cite{luby1997ldpc2,kudekar2013ldpc,gallager1962ldpc}, which includes both the BSC and the BEC.
 These constructions are not deterministic, and it is only with the advent of polar codes \cite{arikan2009polar} that we obtained capacity-achieving codes with both a deterministic constructions and efficient encoding and decoding algorithms.

-Polar codes are closely related to Reed-Muller codes, in the sense that they also consist of subspaces that correspond to polynomials over $\F_2$.
-In \cite{arikan2009polar} it was shown that Polar codes achieve capacity over the BSC, and algorithms were given to both encode and decode them.
+Polar codes are closely related to Reed-Muller codes, in the sense that they also consist of subspaces that correspond to polynomials over $\F_2$ \cite{arikan2009polar}.
+For this reason, when Arikan showed that polar codes achieve capacity over the BSC, Reed-Muller codes received renewed attention from the coding theory community.
+A long and fruitful line of work \cite{abbe2015RMlowrate,kudekar2016erasure,abbe2019rmpolarize,hazla2021polyclose,abbe2020almostRM,reeves2021bitcapacity,samorodnitsky2022undetected} has recently culminated in Abbe and Sandon showing that Reed-Muller codes achieve capacity over all BMS channels \cite{abbe2023rmcapacityBSC}.